nicotine-plus/nicotine-plus/doc/INSTALL.md

 `python setup.py bdist_rpm`

-The RPM package will be located in the `dist` subdirectory of of your git repository.
+The RPM package will be located in the `dist` subdirectory of your git repository.

 ### Windows